sjaturner/obd/README.md

 is often referred to as rev matching.

 If you pay attention you'll notice that, at least on up shifts, drivers naturally allow this to happen.
-They drop the clutch, wait for the engine revs to decrease and then take their foot off the clutch at the point where the revs more or less match the road speed in the next, higher gear.
+They depress the clutch, wait for the engine revs to decrease and then take their foot off the clutch at the point where the revs more or less match the road speed in the next, higher gear.
 Failing to do that is pretty conspicuous, the car jolts as